Today’s Post by Joe Farace

 Here are the guidelines that I used back then and still follow today.
 They are not cast in concrete and are presented here only as suggestions for your own explorations

 - Saturate the colors

-So back to that assignment.
-When I completed that landscape photography assignment oh-so-long ago, it’s subtext was that I was only going to photograph landscapes that “I could walk to from my house.”
-At the time, I lived in the Western part of Baltimore City and after projecting the slides (yes, film) everyone including the teacher was singularly unimpressed.
-That’s when I announced the subtitle and the teacher and my fellow students asked to see the images again.
-And that’s just the kind of effect you want to have on whoever your own audience may be—“can I see it again?”
+So back to that assignment: When I completed that landscape photography assignment oh-so-long ago, it’s subtext was that I was only going to photograph landscapes that “I could walk to from my house.”
+At the time, I lived in the Western part of Baltimore City and after projecting the slides (yes, film) for critique in class everyone, including the teacher, was singularly unimpressed.
+That’s when I announced my assignment’s subtitle and that’s also when the teacher my fellow students asked to see the images again.
+And that’s just the kind of effect you want to have on whoever your own audience may be—“can I see that again?”

-Each weekday and some weekend days no matter the weather, although I’ll confess to being a wimp on really or cold or hot days, I take a walk around a nearby lake.
+Each weekday and some weekend days no matter the weather, although I’ll confess to being a wimp on really or cold or hot days, I take a walk around a nearby lake or maybe O’Brien Park as I did yesterday.
 I usually take a camera along because you never what I may find along the way.
-Using some of these images I produced a presentation called Right in Your Own Backyard for FOTOfusion several years ago showing many of the photographs that were shot during these walks.
-While this presentation is now hopelessly put of date, sometimes the audiences, as they did back when I was in school, ask to see them again.
+Using some of these images plus some photographs that I made before moving to Daisy Hill, I created a presentation called Right in Your Own Backyard for the FOTOfusion conference several years ago.
+In it I showed many of the photographs that were shot during these walks.
+While this presentation is now somewhat out of date, sometimes the audiences, as they did back when I was in school, ask to see them again.